demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

        - Note: The webserver supports only POST method queries.

-    If the cURL queries were sent successfully, you should see in Cortex XSOAR logs the following line: `Finished processing Microsoft Teams activity successfully`
+    If the cURL queries were sent successfully, you should see in Cortex XSOAR logs the following line: `Finished processing Microsoft Teams activity successfully`.

+    if you're working with secured communication (HTTPS), make sure that you provided a valid certificate, run `openssl s_client -connect <domain.com>:443` command, verify that the returned value of the `Verify return code` field is `0 (ok)`, otherwise, it's not a valid certificate.

 2. If you see the following error message: `Error in API call to Microsoft Teams: [403] - UnknownError`, then it means the AAD application has insufficient permissions.